 Maura's instrument.

 Rod Howell has an even more preplexing fairy bells variant.
-Many thanks to him for all the following photographs of this instrument.
+Many thanks to him for the following photographs and measurements of this instrument.

 22-string instrument belonging to Rod Howell.